![]() |

 not even when hundreds of passengers report to the

-infirmary with the same symptoms does it mean their ship is "infected."
+infirmary with the same symptoms does it mean the ship is "infected."
+The culprit is usually a Novovirus often called the

 60 to 80 percent of Novovirus outbreaks occur in schools,